bitsteller/cells2flows/doc/setup.md

 * geopy
 * keyring (optional)

+# Adjust parsing functions

-# Adjust parsing functions and configuration parameters
+# Adjust configuration parameters

 # Run the full traffic assignment procedure

 When you performed all the previous steps , you can run the whole pipleline through:

 	python run_experiment.py

 *Warning*: Be aware that when you run the process from the beginning all previously calculated data will be deleted from the database.